TXSTAI/txstai.github.io/_pages/about.md

 ---
+layout: default
 title: About
-nav_order: 2
+permalink: /about/
 ---

-# About TXST Business AI Lab
+## About TXST Business AI Lab

-The TXST Business AI initiative brings together faculty, students, and industry partners
+The TXST Business AI Lab initiative brings together faculty, students, and industry partners
 to explore responsible and impactful applications of artificial intelligence in business.

 Our mission is to: